 16. You actually look at the spam emails talking about made up jobs that look to be too true, like professional chocolate taster.
 All they want is your email and phone number, to put you on a master distribution list.
 This also extends to the excessive amount of time you spend on Linkedin or other professional networking sites, to see what your “connections” are doing.
 Networking is good, but not when it becomes your main activity while at work

 17. You feel really depressed on Sunday evenings at the prospect of having to work the next day

 18. You are only in your job because the economy is bad and so you justify to yourself that there is not point in looking for another job

 19. You stop mentoring or helping junior colleagues and feel resentful of the fact they are trying to do your job without the years of experience you have

 20. You take one or more sick days a month when neither you nor anyone in your family is really unwell

 21. You have read this entire list a few times over and can relate to a majority (15+) of the items!

 If you met the criteria for point 21, then it is time to start looking for a new job because you are in a rut with your current role and on your way to becoming a disgruntled employee.
 Either look within the company (if the issue is only with your current role/department) or for a fresh start look at moving to a new company.

 Don’t wait for things to get “better”, because in most cases they won’t.
-If you find the same signs have emerged in the past 2 to 3 jobs you have held, it could be time for a career or even more importantly, an attitude change.
+If you find the same signs have emerged in the recent jobs you have held, it could be time for a career or even more importantly, an attitude change.